AlxLhrNc/AlxLhrNc.github.io/_pages/cv.md

 Education
 ======
-* **2021-2024 (expected) - Ph.D.**, The University of Auckland, _Aotearoa New Zealand_.
+* **Ph.D. - 2021-2024 (under examination)**, The University of Auckland, _Aotearoa New Zealand_.

-  <u>Thesis:</u> Physical-biological interactions in the Hauraki Gulf: how do coastal fronts impact planktonic ecosystems?
-* **2020-2021 - Courses in Marine Management**, University centre of the Westfjords, _Ísafjördur, Iceland_.
+* **Courses in Marine Management - 2020-2021**, University centre of the Westfjords, _Ísafjördur, Iceland_.

-  <u>Courses:</u> Local communities and indigenous people engagement in the Arctic, Arctic Law, Maritime Law.
-* **2018-2020 - Master in Marine Sciences**, specialisation Ecosystem functioning, Sorbonne University, _Paris, France_.
+* **Master in Marine Sciences - 2018-2020**, specialisation Ecosystem functioning, Sorbonne University, _Paris, France_.

-  <u>Courses:</u> Oceanography, Scientific methodology, Marine ecology, GIS, Statistics, Eco-regionalisation, Environmental Law.
-* **2015-2018 - Bio-Engineering school and Bachelor in Life Sciences**, Sorbonne University, _Paris, France_.
+* **Bio-Engineering school and Bachelor in Life Sciences - 2015-2018**, Sorbonne University, _Paris, France_.
-  <u>Courses:</u> Modelling, Phylogeny, Biochemistry, Physiology, Biology applied statistics and mathematics.

 Work experience
 ======
-* **Oct 2023 - Sea-going scientist**, Pr.Roughan M., _RV Investigator, Tasman Sea_.
-  <u>Achievement:</u> Characterising eddies interactions in the Tasman Sea, plankton imaging, CTD sampling.
+* **Research fellow - Jan to May 2025**, Oceanly Science Ltd, _Aotearoa New Zealand_
+  <u>Achievement:</u>
+    - QAQC of ocean drifters GPS position information.
+    - Velocity calculation and data interpolation from satellite.
+* **Research assistant - Nov 2024 to Feb 2025**, The University of Auckland, _Aotearoa New Zealand_
+  <u>Achievement:</u>
+    - Maintained an existing Python code aimed at assessing coastal erosion.
+    - Contributed to ongoing studies of the effect of coastal erosion on Aotearoa New Zealand
+* **Ph.D. - 2021-2024**, The University of Auckland, _Aotearoa New Zealand_
+  <u>Achievement:</u>
+    - Led study which aimed at understanding the physical-biological coupling in coastal environments.
+    - Authored multiple scientific publications & presentations.
+* **Sea-going scientist - 2021 & 2023**, MFRI (ISL) & CSIRO (AUS), _Icelandic & Tasman Sea_
+  <u>Achievement:</u>
+    - Conducted oceanographic field research including eddy interaction studies and long-term fish community surveys.
+    - Managed data collection along with CTD samplin and plankton imaging.
-* **May 2023 to Jun 2023 - Teaching assistant**, The University of Auckland, _Aotearoa New Zealand_.
+* **Teaching assistant - May 2023 to Jun 2023**, The University of Auckland, _Aotearoa New Zealand_
-  <u>Achievement:</u> Teaching scientific programming, oceanography, marine ecology.
+  <u>Achievement:</u>
+    - Taught scientific programming in MatLab and Python.
+    - Covered basic courses of physics and oceanography with marine ecology focus.
-* **Nov 2022 to Jun 2024 - Data Collector**, NIWA - Taiho Nukurangi, _Aotearoa New Zealand_.
+* **Data Collector - Nov 2022 to Jun 2024**, NIWA - Taiho Nukurangi, _Aotearoa New Zealand_
+  <u>Achievement:</u>
-  <u>Achievement:</u> Field survey on fish stocks using recreational fishery catches.
+    - Field survey on fish stocks using recreational fishery catches.
-* **Mar 2021 - Sea-going scientist**, Marine & Freshwater Research institute, _Iceland_.
-  <u>Achievement:</u> Engagement in long-term survey of fish communities in the North Atlantic & Iceland Sea.
-* **Jan to Jun 2020 - Study of A.anguilla ecology and condition in estuaries**, Pr R.Amara & Dr J.Denis, _ULCO, France_.
+* **Jan to Jun 2020 - Study of A.anguilla ecology and condition in estuaries**, ULCO, _France_.
+  <u>Achievement:</u>
-  <u>Achievement:</u> Publication into a scientific report for contributing to ecological monitoring of french estuaries in the Northern Sea.
+    - Publication into a scientific report for contributing to ecological monitoring of french estuaries in the Northern Sea.

 Skills
 ======
-* **Language:** _French_ - Native; _English_ - Fluent;  _Spanish/Icelandic_ - Notions.
+* **Language:** French (Native), English (Fluent), Spanish & Icelandic (Basic).
-* **Presentations:** Undergraduates, general tourism audience, conferences.
+* **Presentations:** Master courses, general tourism audience, conferences.
-* **Writing:** Peer-reviewed articles, Thesis, Scientific reports.
+* **Writing:** Peer-reviewed articles, Scientific reports.
 * **Field related:** Work at sea, SCUBA diving (CMAS 2, Nitrox, SSI rescue), Project management, Laboratory work.
-* **IT:** Python, R, LaTex, Microsoft Office.
+* **IT:** Python, R, LaTex, MatLab.
-* **Interpersonal:** Team work, Effective communication, Open to cross-cultural communication.
+* **Interpersonal:** Team-work, Effective communication, Cross-cultural communication.

 Publications
 ======